Sixto Rodriguez: Recording career

-Overseas fame
+International fame

-Although Rodriguez remained relatively unknown in his home country, by the mid-1970s his albums were starting to gain significant airplay in Australia, Botswana, New Zealand, South Africa and Zimbabwe.
+Although Rodriguez remained relatively unknown in his home country, by the mid-1970s his albums were starting to gain significant airplay in Australia, Botswana, New Zealand, Zimbabwe and South Africa.

 When imported copies of his Sussex albums were sold out, an Australian record label, Blue Goose Music, bought the Australian rights to his recordings.
 Blue Goose released his two studio albums as well as a compilation album, At His Best, that featured unreleased recordings from 1973 – "Can't Get Away", "I'll Slip Away" (a re-recording of his first single), and "Street Boy".

 At His Best went platinum in South Africa, which at one stage was the major disc-press source of his music to the rest of the world.
 Rodriguez was compared to contemporaries such as Bob Dylan and Cat Stevens.
 Many of his songs carry anti-establishment themes, and therefore boosted anti-apartheid protest culture in South Africa where his work influenced the music scene at the time and was also a considerable influence on a generation drafted, mostly unwillingly, to the then whites-only South African military.
 Reportedly, anti-apartheid activist Steve Biko was also a Rodriguez fan.

-Rodriguez was also successful in Australia and performed two concert tours across the country in 1979 and 1981.
+Rodriguez was also successful in Australia and performed two concert tours across the country in 1979 and 1981 after Australian concert promoters had tracked him down in Detroit.
+At his first performance in Sydney he reportedly mumbled in front of a big audience, "Eight years later ... and this happens.
+I don’t believe it."
+Rodriguez later stated that after his second tour in Australia he thought it was the highlight of his career, and that "not much happened after that.
+No calls or anything.”

 In 1991, both of his albums were released on CD in South Africa for the first time, which helped preserve his fame.
 However, few details of his life were known to his fans and it was rumored that he had killed himself during a concert in the 1970s.